 16 Then Samuel said to Saul, “Stay, and I will tell you what the Lord said to me last night.”

 He said to him, “Tell me.”

-17 Samuel said, “Though you were little in your own sight, weren’t you made the head of the tribes of Israel?
-The Lord anointed you king over Israel; 18 and the Lord sent you on a journey, and said, ‘Go, and utterly destroy the sinners the Amalekites, and fight against them until they are consumed.’
-19 Why then didn’t you obey the voice of the Lord, but took the plunder, and did that which was evil in the sight of the Lord?”
+17 Samuel said, “Though you were small in your own sight, were you not made the head of the tribes of Israel?
+The Lord anointed you king over Israel, 18 and the Lord sent you on a journey and said, ‘Go, and utterly destroy the sinners the Amalekites and fight against them until they are consumed.’
+19 Why then did you not obey the voice of the Lord, but took the plunder and did that which was evil in the sight of the Lord?”

-24 Saul said to Samuel, “I have sinned; for I have transgressed the commandment of the Lord, and your words, because I feared the people and obeyed their voice.
-25 Now therefore, please pardon my sin, and turn back with me, that I may worship the Lord.”
+24 Saul said to Samuel, “I have sinned, for I have transgressed the commandment of the Lord, and your words, because I feared the people and obeyed them.
+25 Now therefore, please pardon my sin and turn back with me, that I may worship the Lord.”